donzelot/hn70ap/README.md

 $ git clone https://bitbucket.org/nuttx/apps
 $ cd nuttx
 ```
-Then you can clone the board config (This is NOT a submodule!)
+Then you can clone the board config in the proper directory (This is NOT a submodule!)
 ```
 $ cd configs
 $ git clone https://github.com/f4grx/hn70ap